KSDeshappriya/FrontMatter-Plugin/README.md

-# MarkdownParser Documentation
+# FrontMatter-Plugin Documentation

 ## Overview

-The `MarkdownParser` class provides a convenient way to parse markdown content with front matter using the `markdown-it` library.
+The `FrontMatter` class provides a convenient way to parse markdown content with front matter using the `markdown-it` library.
 This class extracts metadata defined in the front matter section and renders the markdown body, making it easy to work with structured markdown content.

 ## Installation

-To use the `MarkdownParser` class, include the following scripts in your HTML file:
+To use the `FrontMatter` class, include the following scripts in your HTML file:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/markdown-it@10.0.0/dist/markdown-it.min.js"></script>